19hours/sg-statutes/Acts/Employment Act.md

 (3) The payment referred to in subsection (1) shall be in addition to any retrenchment benefit or other payment to which the female employee is entitled under the terms of her contract of service or under any other written law.

-[28/2008 wef 31/10/2008]

 ### Claim from one employer only

-85\.
-NothingSubject to subsection (2), nothing in this Part shall be deemed to entitle any female employee to claim any payment under this Part from more than one employer in respect of the same confinement.

-(1) Subject to subsection (2), nothing in this Part shall be deemed to entitle any female employee to claim any payment under this Part from more than one employer in respect of the same confinement.
+85\.—(1) Subject to subsection (2), nothing in this Part shall be deemed to entitle any female employee to claim any payment under this Part from more than one employer in respect of the same confinement.

 [28/2008 wef 31/10/2008]

 (2) Subsection (1) shall not apply to any female employee in respect of any confinement of hers which occurs, or the estimated delivery date (as certified by a medical practitioner) of which is, on or after 31st October 2008.

-[28/2008 wef 31/10/2008]

 ### Contracting out